Andreffelipe/starwars-api/README.md

 caso queira contribuir seria muito gratificante, deixe seu link do git aqui no final.
-Ate a proxima.
+Até a proxima.

 ### JOVENS JEDI